David Prescott Barrows

-David Prescott Barrows (June 27, 1873 – September 5, 1954) was an American anthropologist, explorer, and educator.
+David Prescott Barrows (June 27, 1873 – September 5, 1954) was an American anthropologist, explorer, military officer, and educator.
 Born in Chicago in 1874, his family moved to California.
 He showed a keen interest in the life and customs of Native Americans, and was said to have "spent almost every summer during the period 1890–1899 in research work among the tribes of southern California and in the Colorado Desert."
 He later became President of the University of California.
 He traveled extensively, publishing descriptions of his findings in countries such as Morocco and the Philippines.

 Early years

 Barrows graduated from Pomona College in 1894, where he served as the founding editor of its newspaper, The Student Life.
 He then obtained a Master's degree in political science from the University of California, Berkeley, in 1895.
 During the summers between 1890 and 1899 he pursued research with the tribes of southern California and the Colorado Desert, and wrote a thesis on "the Ethno-Botany of the Coahuilla Indians of Southern California" which earned a doctoral degree in anthropology from the University of Chicago in 1897.